 Capabilities.
 Air assault operations can extend the battlefield, providing the ability to move and rapidly concentrate combat power.
+Table 7-5 provides a list of capabilities of the current family of Marine Corps air assault assets.
 Air assault operations may also provide the following capabilities: